precice/calculix-adapter/docs/adapter-calculix-configure.md

 ### Modal dynamic simulations

 The adapter supports modal dynamic simulations.
 In this type of simulation, eigenmodes from a frequency analysis are used.
-Instead of solving the full system of equations, CalculiX solves the problem as a time dependent linear combination of these eigenmodes; this reduces the number of degrees of freedom of the sytem.
+Instead of solving the full system of equations, CalculiX solves the problem as a time dependent linear combination of these eigenmodes; this reduces the number of degrees of freedom of the system.
 Therefore, the simulation is faster, although its accuracy is dependent on the nonlinearity of the response.
 This method is very attractive in cases in which the solid dynamics is linear since, if you need many runs of the simulation, the `*FREQUENCY*` extraction step needs to be run only once.

 To run a case with a `*MODAL DYNAMIC` analysis, the adapter has a special requirement.
 The `*FREQUENCY` step and the `*MODAL DYNAMIC` step must be run in different input files, as it is a requirement of the adapter to extract the frequency and modal data with a dedicated `.inp` file and then run the modal dynamic analysis without adding the frequency extraction step.
 The first run creates a `.eig` file with the modal information needed for the second run.